With Greensboro’s top two players on the bench and the outcome still in doubt, someone needed to rally the Trinity girls.

 Trinity had struggled in the second quarter with the inside threat of center Elexis Evans and the outside threat of all-state wing Malesha Williams.
 But Evans went to the bench late in the third quarter after picking up her fourth personal foul, and Williams left the floor a minute into the fourth period with leg cramps.

 “It was sad for them, but it was huge for us, for them not to be in the game,” said Janie Hampton, who led Trinity with 24 points and five steals.
 “Once they were out, we could do what we do and get past them.”

 Trinity, leading 42-41, got a huge boost from Wilder’s 3-pointer.
 By the time the Greensboro pair took the floor, the Wildcats were firmly in control.

 “When she hit that shot, I knew it was going to be hard for them (to rally) with No. 5 having a leg cramp,” Trinity coach Blake Smith said.
 “It was going to be hard for her to take the game over.
 And I figured that was the only way they were going to get back in it.”

-The Lady Wildcats used the same formula in the first quarter, rallying from a 10-8 deficit with a 13-1 run the limited Evans’ touches and forced six Greensboro turnovers in a three-minute span.
+The Wildcats used the same formula in the first quarter, rallying from a 10-8 deficit with a 13-1 run, then limited Evans’ touches and forced six Greensboro turnovers in a three-minute span.

 In the second quarter, everything changed.
-Williams took command of the game, scoring 12 of her 28 points while on defense the Lady Raiders held Trinity to one field goal in the quarter.
+Williams took command of the game, scoring 12 of her 28 points, while on defense, the Raiders held Trinity to one field goal in the quarter.

-And with Evans in the middle, the Lady Wildcats would often get just one shot.
+And with Evans in the middle, the Wildcats would often get just one shot.